OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO NOT: [Store encrypted passwords](Password_Storage_Cheat_Sheet.md#do-not-limit-the-character-set-and-set-long-max-lengths-for-credentials).

 DO: Use a strong hash to store password credentials.
-Use Argon2, PBKDF2, BCrypt or SCrypt with at least 8000 iterations and a strong key.
+For hash refer to [this section](Password_Storage_Cheat_Sheet.md#guidance).

 DO: Enforce passwords with a minimum complexity that will survive a dictionary attack i.e. longer passwords that use the full character set (numbers, symbols and letters) to increase the entropy.

 DO: Use a strong encryption routine such as AES-512 where personally identifiable data needs to be restored to it's original format.
-Do not encrypt passwords.
-Protect encryption keys more than any other asset.
+Protect encryption keys more than any other asset, please find [more information of storing encryption keys at rest](Password_Storage_Cheat_Sheet.md#guidance).
 Apply the following test: Would you be happy leaving the data on a spreadsheet on a bus for everyone to read.
 Assume the attacker can get direct access to your database and protect it accordingly.
-More information [here](Transport_Layer_Protection_Cheat_Sheet.md).
+More information can be found [here](Transport_Layer_Protection_Cheat_Sheet.md).

 DO: Use TLS 1.2 for your entire site.
 Get a free certificate [LetsEncrypt.org](https://letsencrypt.org/).